-These tools are actually used in a series of studies directed at the experimental mapping of gene regulatory networks in E. coli.
+These tools have been used in a series of studies directed at the experimental mapping of gene regulatory networks in E. coli.
 One example, carried out in the framework of the PhD thesis of Guillaume Baptist, is the development of a new screening methodology for identifying all genes that control the expression of a target gene through genetic or metabolic interactions.
 The screen combines mutant libraries with luciferase reporter constructs.
 Instead of a static picture of gene expression, this method allows dynamical monitoring in different environmental conditions.
 Mutants with interesting phenotypes can thus be selected based on multiple criteria, and the expression dynamics of the target gene can be extensively characterized.
 The method has been applied to the identification of the direct and indirect regulators of the gene acs in Escherichia coli.
 We confirmed known genetic regulators of the gene and identified new regulatory influences, many of which involve metabolic intermediates or metabolic sensing.
 An analysis of mutants involved in glycolysis and glucose transport demonstrates that the classical model of catabolite repression in E. coli needs to be amended.
 A paper describing the above work is currently under revision.

-Other examples of on-going work are the analysis of the network involved in motility and sessility and the modulation of the RpoS regulon in E. coli by Omaya Dudin and Stephan Lacour, the validation of a model of the network of global regulators of transcription by Sara Berthoumieux and Hidde de Jong, and the analysis of the regulation of cAMP levels in the bacterial cell by Claire Villiers.
+Other examples of on-going work are the analysis of the network involved in motility and sessility and the modulation of the RpoS regulon in E. coli by Stephan Lacour, the analysis of the regulation of cAMP levels in the bacterial cell by Claire Villiers, and the analysis of various aspects of the regulation of carbon metabolism by Valentin Zulkower and Stéphane Pinhal.